bojand/ghz/www/docs/calldata.md

 Generates a new UUID for each invocation.

 `func randomString(length int) string`
-Generates a new random string for each incovation.
+Generates a new random string for each invocation.
 Accepts a length parameter.
 If the argument is `<= 0` then a random string is generated with a random length between length of `2` and `16`.

 `func randomInt(min, max int) int`
 Generates a new non-negative pseudo-random number in range `[min, max)`.